6 Common Toplining Mistakes to Avoid

 With the unrestricted use of catchy hooks in hip-hop and pop music today, toplining has become an extremely popular occupation.
 Expediency, creativity, and technical ability are essential qualities of a great top-liner.

-We’ve covered toplining in the context of recording to show you how easily it can be done using Spire Studio, but today we’re focusing on a greater sense of conceptual awareness in your toplining approach.
 Using some of the most—and least—recognized pop songs as references, we’ve compiled a list of things to avoid when composing and tracking your ideas.
 Let’s go over a few common mistakes to avoid when writing a topline.

 When writing a compelling topline, simplicity is a double-edged sword: you want your hook to be simple enough for mass appeal, but not oversimplified to the point of being uninteresting.
 In short, beware of thinking too conventionally in your quest for simplicity.